yehetju/workList/README.md

 # workList
-A simple to do list tools for  using web indexedDB
+A simple to do list tool using web indexedDB